El Pirata Detapas

 Westbourne Grove and the Spanish Tapas Tradition in London

-London's Spanish restaurant offer has always occupied a peculiar position: culturally familiar enough to attract broad audiences, yet consistently underrepresented at the level of serious critical attention compared with French or Japanese cooking.
+London's Spanish restaurant scene has long occupied a particular position: culturally familiar enough to attract broad audiences, yet often overlooked in critical attention compared with French or Japanese cooking.
 The tapas format, in particular, has spent decades straddling the line between casual neighbourhood staple and the kind of considered small-plates dining that commands a more deliberate evening out.
-El Pirata Detapas, on Westbourne Grove in Notting Hill, has existed in that middle ground for long enough to have outlasted several waves of trend-driven competitors in the same postcode.
+El Pirata Detapas, on Westbourne Grove in Notting Hill, is a Spanish tapas restaurant with a casual dress code, a recommended reservation policy, and an average spend of about $40 per person.

 Westbourne Grove itself functions as one of London's more reliably interesting mid-market restaurant streets, running through a neighbourhood that sits between the tourist-facing density of Notting Hill Gate and the quieter residential blocks of Bayswater to the east.
 The strip has attracted Spanish, Middle Eastern, and modern European operators over the years, and the competition for repeat local custom is sharper than the area's relaxed weekend atmosphere might suggest.
 A tapas restaurant that has held its position here over multiple years is, by the logic of that market, doing something right.